Nithivarn-Reddy/Redactor/README.md

 ## Steps to Run the project

-Now run the project using the following command (Inside the cs5293p20-project-0)
+Now run the project using the following command (Inside the cs5293p20-project-1)

  > pipenv run python project1/redactor.py --input '*.txt' \
                     --input 'otherfiles/*.md' \
                     --names --dates \
                     --concept 'kids' \
                     --output 'files/' \
-                    --stats stderr
+                    --stats stdout

 This will display the result in your console / terminal.